MileHacker Logo

 Dongchang Lake: A Defining Feature

-A defining geographical element is Dongchang Lake, a large artificial lake that completely encircles Liaocheng's ancient city center.
+A key geographical element is Dongchang Lake, a large artificial lake that completely encircles Liaocheng's ancient city center.
 This makes the old city an island, connected to the newer urban areas by several bridges.
 The lake covers a significant area, a natural barrier and a scenic backdrop to the city's ancient heart of the city.
 This unique "water city" layout stands out in northern China, where landlocked cities are more common.

 Seasonal Variations